philips/real-world-kubernetes/README.md

 chown -R etcd /var/lib/etcd2
 ```

 Next we need to tell etcd to start but to only use the data, not the cluster configuration.
 We do this by setting a flag called FORCE_NEW_CLUSTER.
-This is somthing like "single user mode" on a Linux host.
+This is something like "single user mode" on a Linux host.

 ```
 mkdir -p /run/systemd/system/etcd2.service.d